girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_13_Support_Structure.png](doc/3D_Printing_13_Support_Structure.png)

-> Complex models with overhangs above 45 degrees need a support structer.
-Wherever this structer conects the final modelsurface you will see some small spots in the model.
+> Complex models with overhangs above 45 degrees need a support structure.
+Wherever this structure connects the final modelsurface you will see some small spots in the model.
 (Source: all3dp.com)

 *Raft, Skirts and Brims*